 Dr. Martin is a Professor in the Department of Preventive Medicine and Founding Director of the Center for Innovation in Health Equity Research.
 As a psychologist, Dr. Martin brings to the TN-CTSI a career focused on addressing disparities (racial/ethnic, socioeconomic, and rural) across different chronic diseases in partnership with communities and multidisciplinary academic colleagues.
 She has led and co-led large-scale federally-funded projects with goals and structures similar to the TN-CTSI.
 These roles include her leadership as one of the Multiple PIs of a three institution NIMHD-funded U54 consortium (U54MD008602) that focused on reducing chronic disease through health policy research, and her Co-PI role on a multistate NIMHD-funded U24 grant, a consortium that brought together 5 cancer centers across the country to increase the recruitment of minorities to cancer trials.
 Dr. Martin has recently assumed a critical role on a newly-funded P01 (1P01CA22997) for which University of Alabama at Birmingham is the lead institution.
-On the P01, Dr. Martin will Co-Direct the Recruitment and Retention Core.
+On the P01, Dr. Martin will Co-Direct the Recruitment and Retention Module.
 Her overall program of research provides a strong foundation to manage and lead the TN-CTSI.

 Margaret Lynn, LMSW, RDN, CCRP, CIP, Director of Clinical Research Development